vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/18_aparAdhaparihArAdhikAraH.md

 Ibid

 : 36-28 25.
-Mahabharata : Santi Parva : 352-64
+Mahābhārata : Santi Parva : 352-64

 188 CHAPTER

-passage which describes the characteristics of a Sri Vaishnava : "He is a devotee of Vishou who, on bearing harsh words uttered by a Bhagavata, prostrates before him and begs his pardon."
+passage which describes the characteristics of a Sri Vaiṣṇava : "He is a devotee of Vishou who, on bearing harsh words uttered by a Bhagavata, prostrates before him and begs his pardon."
 If a man does not do so, he will pass beyond the reach of the grace of the Lord and will lose also what is essential to his nature as a Viṣṇubhakta, namely, his being a sesha to Bhagavatas and, like wise, his qualities of self-restraint and patience; for it has been said :-“Those who are Brahmins (Bhagavatas absorbed in the contemplations of Brahman) they are myself.
 There is no doubt about this O, King; when they are adored, I am adored; when they are pleased, I am also pleased.
 He who hates them bates me also."
 "Though the Brahmina strikes him, curses him and utters cruel words to him, he who does not bow to him as I did (to Bhrigu) - be is a singer.
 He will be consumed by the wild fire of the Brahmin's anger.
 He deserves to be killed and punished.
 He is not mine."
 To lose these (bis being a s'esha to Bhagavatas and his self-restraint and patience) is itself, in his case, being killed and punished.
 Topdaradippodi Alwar\*, who realised and enjoyed his relationship of being & s'esha to Bhagavatas, which be considere ed as his distinctive feature, has described how miserable it is to be outside the pale of the Lord's grace as follows:- "My Lord has not said: “ This is a lado deserving of my affection".
 How wicked are my sins!"

 The word Brahmin occurriog in these ślokas has a special significance, as has been said in the śloka: "He whoso knows, aright, the truth concerning Bliagavan, who is called Viṣṇu that measured the world ( with His feet) and is also called Vasudeva he becomes a Brabmin".
 Even if it is used in its general sense, since the offence to the Brahmin is condemned, much more worthy of condemnation would be the offence to a Bhagavata or devotee of Bhagavan.
-26. Lainga purana
+26. Lainga purāṇa

 28. Itibasa Samucchaya: 30-100 27.
 Vishpu dharma: 52-20 29.
 Tirumalai: 37